wdbacker/react-qewd/README.md

-# react-ewd: React/Redux client module for [ewd-xpress](https://www.npmjs.com/package/ewd-xpress)
+# react-ewd: React/Redux client module for [QEWD](https://www.npmjs.com/package/qewd)

-Interface module for writing [React](https://www.npmjs.com/package/react) applications with [ewd-xpress (EWD 3)](https://www.npmjs.com/package/ewd-xpress) back-end.
+Interface module for writing [React](https://www.npmjs.com/package/react) applications with [qewd (QEWD)](https://www.npmjs.com/package/qewd) back-end.
 Exposes the [ewd-client](https://www.npmjs.com/package/ewd-client) as object, in React context and as property for use in your React components.

-Thanks to [Rob Tweed](https://github.com/robtweed) for providing the [ewd-xpress-react](https://www.npmjs.com/package/ewd-xpress-react) module this interface module code is based on.
+Thanks to [Rob Tweed](https://github.com/robtweed) for providing the [qewd-react](https://www.npmjs.com/package/qewd-react) module this interface module code is based on.

 ## Installing

-    npm install react-ewd
+    npm install react-qewd

 ## Use